WhoopInc/frozen-moment-OLD/README.md

 A lightweight javascript date library for parsing, validating, manipulating, and formatting dates.

-This is a recent fork of [Moment.js](https://github.com/moment/moment).
+This is a 2014 fork of [Moment.js](https://github.com/moment/moment).
 Whereas Moment provides a mutable wrapper over the native JavaScript Date API, this project seeks to provide an immutable API for working with moments in time that can be created with a chainable builder API.
 We aim to maintain general feature parity with the upstream Moment API.

 ## [Documentation](http://whoopinc.github.io/frozen-moment/docs/)